mongodb/specifications/source/retryable-writes/retryable-writes.rst

 Command Monitoring
 ==================

-In accordance with the `Command Monitoring`_ specification, drivers MUST guarantee that each ``CommandStartedEvent`` has either a correlating ``CommandSucceededEvent`` or ``CommandFailedEvent``.
-If the first attempt of a retryable write operation encounters a retryable error, drivers MUST fire a ``CommandFailedEvent`` for the retryable error and fire a separate ``CommandStartedEvent`` when executing the subsequent retry attempt.
-Note that the second ``CommandStartedEvent`` may have a different ``connectionId``, since a writable server is reselected for the retry attempt.
+In accordance with the `Command Logging and Monitoring`_ specification, drivers MUST guarantee that each ``CommandStartedEvent`` has either a correlating ``CommandSucceededEvent`` or ``CommandFailedEvent`` and that every "command started" log message has either a correlating "command succeeded" log message or "command failed" log message.
+If the first attempt of a retryable write operation encounters a retryable error, drivers MUST fire a ``CommandFailedEvent`` and emit a "command failed" log message for the retryable error and fire a separate ``CommandStartedEvent`` and "command succeeded" log message when executing the subsequent retry attempt.
+Note that the second ``CommandStartedEvent`` and "command succeeded" log message may have a different ``connectionId``, since a writable server is reselected for the retry attempt.

-.. _Command Monitoring: ../command-monitoring/command-monitoring.rst
+.. _Command Logging and Monitoring: ../command-logging-and-monitoring/command-logging-and-monitoring.rst

 Each attempt of a retryable write operation SHOULD report a different ``requestId`` so that events for each attempt can be properly correlated with one another.

-The `Command Monitoring`_ specification states that the ``operationId`` field is a driver-generated, 64-bit integer and may be "used to link events together such as bulk write operations."
+The `Command Logging and Monitoring`_ specification states that the ``operationId`` field is a driver-generated, 64-bit integer and may be "used to link events together such as bulk write operations."
 Each attempt of a retryable write operation SHOULD report the same ``operationId``; however, drivers SHOULD NOT use the